XAMPPRocky/tokei/README.md

 - Tokei is also a **library** allowing you to easily integrate it with other projects.

+- Tokei comes with and without color.
+Set the env variable NO_COLOR to 1, and it'll be black and white.

 ## Installation

 ### Package Managers